-The World’s Easiest Citizenships and Passports for 2021
+The World’s Easiest Passports and Citizenships in 2022

 One of our most sought-after services here at Nomad Capitalist is helping people get second residencies.
 Clients often come asking what is the quickest and easiest way to get residency somewhere outside of their home country.